wllm-rbnt/confidence-2024-openssh-workshop/confidence-2024-openssh-workshop.patat.md

 * Point your browser to http://secret-intranet or Try it with curl:

         (local)$ http_proxy=socks5h://127.0.0.1:1234 curl http://secret-intranet
-        Secret intranet server !
-        This is lab-server listening on 127.0.0.1 port 80.
+        This is the secret Intranet on internal-machine listening on 127.0.0.1 port 80.

 * Bonus: look at your local traffic with *tcpdump*, you shouldn't see any DNS exchanges